 - Financial statements, the basis of fundamental analysis, often do not present an accurate picture

-Tickertape’s Screener can help you filter stocks based on critical metrics key for your investment decision-making.
-It encompasses filters like market cap, the sector to which the company belongs, PE ratio, and others to ensure that you get a better insight into the company.
-Click here to try out our Screener today.
+Tickertape Stock Screener can help you filter stocks based on critical metrics key for your investment decision-making.
+It encompasses filters like market cap, the sector to which the company belongs, PE ratio, technical indicators and more to ensure that you get a better insight into the company.
+Try out Tickertape Stock Screener today.